-If you receive a notice of prove design defect product liability case and therefore an inspection from ICE, you will have three days to produce all your I-9s on file (extensions are sometimes granted, but you shouldn’t count on it).
+If you receive a notice of an inspection from ICE, you will have three days to produce all your I-9s on file (extensions are sometimes granted, but you shouldn’t count on it).
 Be sure to make copies of forms before you provide the originals to ICE.
 Typically ICE will also ask for supporting documentation, such as a copy of your payroll and employee roster, business permits and articles of incorporation.

 There are steps you can take immediately after being informed that you will be inspected (that is, you’re presented with a notice of inspection) that might nip any issues in the bud.
 As soon as a notice is received, check your I-9 files for any potential problems.
 You can try to fill in any missing data items on those forms.
 It’s up to ICE whether to absolve you based on any post-notice corrections.